espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

 Before compiling an ESP-AT project, you need first get started with ESP-IDF and set up the environment for ESP-IDF, because ESP-AT is based on ESP-IDF.

 After the environment is ready, install the tools and ESP-AT SDK.
-Then, connect your ESP device to PC.
+Then, connect your {IDF_TARGET_NAME} to PC.
 Use ``./build.py menuconfig`` to set up some configuration for the project.
-Build the project and flash the generated bin files onto your ESP device.
+Build the project and flash the generated bin files onto your {IDF_TARGET_NAME}.

 .. note::